ThomasVitale/awesome-spring/README.md

 * [Spring Tips](https://www.youtube.com/playlist?list=PLgGXSWYM2FpPw8rV0tZoMiJYSCiLhPnOc) - Video playlist with tips and tutorials about Spring by Josh Long.

-### Code Generators
+### Project Scaffolding

+* [Bootify](https://bootify.io) - Generate Spring Boot apps with custom database and REST API.
 * [Spring Initializr](https://start.spring.io/) - Get the basic structure of your Spring Boot project with your config and dependencies.
-* [Bootify](https://bootify.io) - Generate Spring Boot apps with custom database and REST API.

 ## Contributing